-- description of the project,
+- description of the project;

-- project outcomes and outputs,
+- project outcomes and outputs;

-- key dates and milestones,
+- key dates and milestones;

-- costs of the scheme and funding sources,
+- costs of the scheme and funding sources;

-- revenue implications; and,
+- revenue implications;

+- risks associated with the project; and,

-- appraisal information (fit with Council strategic priorities and implications of not proceeding).
+- information on the project's fit with Council strategic priorities and implications of not proceeding.

-2.3.
+2.2.
 Capital Projects Evaluation and Priority Scoring Matrix (PSM)